IQSeC-Lab/PQC_IoT/tutorial/how_to.md

 These are going to be required across almost all the implementations of liboqs:

-1. first update your system
+1. First update your system

 ```
 sudo apt update -y